 Acceptance tests shall be conducted on every COPV to verify workmanship and identify manufacturing defects.
 Accept/reject criteria shall be formulated prior to tests.
 The test fixtures and support structures shall be designed to permit application of all test loads without jeopardizing the flightworthiness of the test article.
 As a minimum, the following tests are required:

-- (a) General inspection
+(a) General inspection per Section 4.5.1,

-- (b) Proof pressure testing, followed by
+(b) Proof pressure testing,

-- (c) Leak testing
+(c) Leak testing.

 5.1.1 Non-Destructive Inspection